alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 sign = GenerateSig( base_string )
 </pre>

-With all 3 components now created (base URL, base string, signature), all that's left is to combine them together and make the request:
+With the base URL, parameters, and signature set up, all that's left is to combine them together and make the request:

 <pre>
 parameters.append((<span class="Constant">'oauth_signature'</span>, sign))